 On May 31, 2007 the State Treasurer and the Secretary of Administration and Finance released a revised projected cash flow forecast for fiscal 2007.
 Fiscal 2006 ended with a non-segregated cash balance of \$1.619 billion and a segregated bond balance of \$222.2 million.
 The cash flow projection for fiscal 2007 is based on the fiscal 2007 budget signed into law on July 8, 2006 and includes the value of all vetoes and subsequent overrides as well as all prior appropriations continued into fiscal 2007 from the prior fiscal year.
-The cash flow projection also reflects all supplemental appropriations bills either filed or enacted that would affect the Commonwealth's cash flow in fiscal 2007.
-It reflects authorized transfers between budgeted funds and certain reserve funds as provided for in the fiscal 2007 budget and in subsequent legislation.
-The fiscal 2007 projection is based on actual spending and revenue through April, 2007 and estimates for the remainder of fiscal 2007.
-The fiscal 2007 projection is based on the Executive Office for Administration and Finance's fiscal 2007 tax estimate of \$19.3 billion.
-The gross tax figure includes \$1.335 billion dedicated to the Commonwealth's fiscal 2007 pension obligation, \$733 million in sales tax revenues dedicated to the MBTA and \$557.3 million in sales tax revenues dedicated to the MBBA.
+The cash flow projection also reflects all supplemental appropriations bills either filed or enacted that would affect the Commonwealth's cash flow in fiscal 2007 budget and in subsequent legislation.
+The fiscal 2007 projection is based on actual spending and revenue through April, 2007 and estimates for the remainder of fiscal 2007 tax estimate of \$19.3 billion.
+The gross tax figure includes \$1.335 billion dedicated to the Commonwealth's fiscal 2007 projection obligation, \$733 million in sales tax revenues dedicated to the MBTA and \$557.3 million in sales tax revenues dedicated to the MSBA.
 This forecast also includes an inflow of \$239.5 million on April 15, 2007 pursuant to the tobacco master settlement agreement.
 The Commonwealth continues to actively pursue litigation to secure the right to receive the full amount of these payments.
 See the May Information Statement under the heading "LEGAL MATTERS."

 Fiscal 2007 opened with a starting balance of \$2.072 billion of cash and is projected to have a June 30, 2007 ending balance of \$1.274 billion.
 These figures are somewhat higher than the reported figures for the close of fiscal 2006 because of system improvements in the State Treasurer's ability to calculate a more discrete figure.
 These figures do not include balances in the Stabilization Fund or certain other off-budget reserve funds, but do include moneys sequestered to pay for projected capital projects totaling \$222.2 million with respect to the starting balance and \$92.7 million with respect to the ending balance.
 Excluding these sequestered capital funds, the Commonwealth's operating cash balance opened the year at \$1.850 billion and is projected to end the fiscal year at \$1.182 billion, a \$668 million decrease.
 A portion of the overall decline in the operating cash balance is due to approximately \$935 million in supplemental spending authorized in fiscal 2006 which was carried forward into fiscal 2007.
 The projection also reflects the November, 2006 transfer of \$353.9 million of fiscal 2006 surplus dollars, plus \$6.9 million in accrued interest, to the Stabilization Fund.
-The Commonwealth also received \$25.1 million in fiscal 2007 from Massport as the first installment of the \$50 million of total reimbursement to be paid in the next few months for the cost of property that is being transferred to Massport by the Turnpike Authority.
+The Commonwealth also received

+\$25.1 million in fiscal 2007 from Massport as the first installment of the \$50 million of total reimbursement to be paid in the next few months for the cost of property that is being transferred to Massport by the Turnpike Authority.